studer-raimann/ILIAS/Services/AssessmentQuestion/docs/readme.md

 The consuming component is responsible for checking the RBAC Permissions.

-Additionally the consuming component has an opportunity to provide any command link either as a button (like the well known check button) rendered within the question canvas or as an entry in an question actions menu (e.g. discard or postpone solution).

 Please also note that assessment questions are accessed with a UUID.

 # Public Services